Philadelphia Foundation - Funder Overview

 - Service to vulnerable, disconnected, disenfranchised, disempowered, and underrepresented populations

-- Strong organizational infrastructure and leadership
+- Strong organisational infrastructure and leadership

 Foundation Guidance: "You should thoroughly review each application's criteria to determine what it covers and who is eligible before applying."
 The foundation also notes the importance of contacting them prior to application to ensure you're pursuing the right grant opportunity.